What is a HIPAA Business Associate Agreement?

 Consequences of Non-Compliance

 Both Covered Entities and BAs can face significant civil and even criminal penalties for failing to comply with HIPAA regulations.
-These penalties can include fines, corrective actions, and even imprisonment for individuals.
+These penalties can include fines, corrective actions, and even imprisonment.

 Conclusion: